-Shipping is a major component of ecommerce – it’s the last step in the order fulfillment process and possibly the last interaction your customer will have with you.
+Shipping is a significant component of ecommerce – it’s the last step in the order fulfillment process and possibly the last interaction your customer will have with you.

 It’s The Industry Norm

 eBay used to encourage sellers to offer unconditional free shipping – but it is not the industry norm.
 While many shoppers take it for granted and expect free shipping, it is still not an industry standard.
-Even if the shipment is ‘free’ to the customer, the retailer is paying for it via charges to the carrier, wages to the employees prepping the package for shipment, packaging supplies, etc. And since carriers are also charging a minimum based on dimensional weight, it isn’t feasible to ship something like a CD or an expensive pen for free.
-Some of those costs will need to be passed on to the customer, so it’s important to figure out on what products it makes sense to offer discounted shipping.
+Even if the shipment is ‘free’ to the customer, the retailer pays for it via charges to the carrier, wages to the employees prepping the package for shipment, packaging supplies, etc. And since carriers charge a minimum based on dimensional weight, it isn’t feasible to ship something like a CD or an expensive pen for free.
+Some of those costs will need to be passed on to the customer, so it’s important to figure out what products it makes sense to offer discounted shipping.

 Shipping Is Built Into The Product Cost

-Another myth that consumers harbor is that shipping cost is built into the product’s price.
-You may be buying a very expensive phone or a tablet, but expensive doesn’t necessarily mean it qualifies for free shipping.
-As we mentioned, shipping works on volume and dimension, so often times retailers won’t offer free shipping based solely on dollar amount alone.
+Another myth consumers harbor is that shipping cost is built into the product’s price.
+You may buy a costly phone or a tablet, but expensive doesn’t necessarily mean it qualifies for free shipping.
+As we mentioned, shipping works on volume and dimension, so often, retailers won’t offer free shipping based solely on dollar amounts alone.

 There’s No Minimum

-There are very few ecommerce merchants that will ship every single purchase for free.
+Very few ecommerce merchants will ship every single purchase for free.
 Most sellers – including giants like Amazon – have a free shipping minimum spend.
-That means you need to purchase goods worth a certain amount to qualify for free shipping.
+You must purchase goods worth a certain amount to qualify for free shipping.
 With Amazon, it could be as low as $25, but for retailers selling luxury items, like ShopBop, the minimum spend could be $100.
-That’s why it is important for retailers to figure out what makes sense for them – if product margins are high, it may be on certain items only; if you’re looking to catch a break on shipping charges, it may be on a certain dollar amount to make up for the charges.
+That’s why retailers need to figure out what makes sense for them – if product margins are high, it may be on certain items only; if you’re looking to catch a break on shipping charges, it may be on a specific dollar amount to make up for the charges.